-Note:For the sake of brevity, this discussion uses the collective term Windows Server when a statement applies to Windows 2000 Server and Windows Server 2003 operating systems.
+Note:For the sake of brevity, this discussion uses the collective term Windows Server when a statement applies to all supported Windows operating systems.

-Windows Server operating systems offer considerably fewer tuning adjustments than UNIX.
-This difference constrains systems administrators when they try to optimize Windows Server performance, but it also makes Windows Server easier to use.
+Windows Server operating systems offer considerably fewer tuning adjustments than UNIX systems.
+This difference constrains system administrators when they try to optimize Windows Server performance, but it also makes Windows Server easier to use.

 In addition, because Oracle Database is a high-performance database management system that effectively uses resources of your Windows computer, it should not also serve as any of the following: